awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **DNSSEC**
 Supported for domain registration\.
 For more information, see [Configuring DNSSEC for a Domain](domain-configure-dnssec.md)\.
 **Registrar**
 The registrar for this TLD is our registrar associate, Gandi\.
-**Deletion of domain registration**
-The registry for \.io domains doesn't allow you to delete domain registrations\.
-Instead, you must disable automatic renewal and wait for the domain to expire\.
-For more information, see [Deleting a Domain Name Registration](domain-delete.md)\.

 **\.net\.au \(Australia\)**
 **Confirmation email from the TLD registry**